Monday, August 29, 2011

 ONLY

-Beyond a parking garage, behind Lichfield St steel mesh fence cordon, an orange digger demolished a bldg in clouds of dust.
-I tied my scarf round my mouth & nose, fearing asbestos pollution.
+Beyond a parking garage behind Lichfield St steel-mesh-fence-cordon, an orange-digger demolished a ruin in clouds of dust.
+I tied my scarf round my mouth & nose, fearing asbestos-pollution.

 30.08.11.
 Orange, plastic, road cones, steel mesh fence cordon.
 Recently opened CBD red zone niche, Lichfield St, post June 13 quake